trion-development/docker-ng-cli-karma/README.md

 Docker container to run Karma tests with Angular CLI inside Docker using Xvfb

+This image is sponsored and maintained by https://www.trion.de/ - trion offers commercial training and consulting for all things Docker and Angular.

 ## Example usage
 ```
 docker run -u $(id -u) --rm -v "$PWD":/app trion/ng-cli-karma ng new MyDemo